walkabilly/HKR6130_MUN/intervention.md

 1. Schedule a meeting with Dr. Fuller about your Intervention Proposal.
 2. Write a blog post (max 500 words) describing the main discussion points of the readings.
 Use the HuffPo blogging guidelines (https://www.huffpost.com/entry/7-tips-for-writing-that-g_b_10724558)
-3. Submit the blog to BrightSpace `Blog` Forum - Regular Assignment 2
+3. Submit the blog to BrightSpace `Communications/Discussions/Blog` Forum - Regular Assignment 2